Country Bill's: History

+Reception

 In his review for Willamette Week, Ben Waterhouse asserted that the restaurant had changed little since its establishment.
 Waterhouse stated "time travel" was Country Bill's form of entertainment, noting its red vinyl booths, wood paneling and "white-haired" clientele.
 He recommended ordering beer or spirits (specifically Anchor Steam) as opposed to cocktails, which he found contained too much sugar.
 Mix magazine reviewed Country Bill's as one of "five vintage restaurants that have stood the test of time".
 In his review, Michael Russell described CB's Lounge's red clamshell booths, electric candles and the servers "who alternate between alarmingly fresh-faced and downright sassy".
 Russell recommended the hand-cut garlic French fries and deep fried cheesecake, which he described as "country-fair gluttony incarnate".
 The Portland Mercury also described the restaurant's retro features such as the plush red booths, mood lighting and metallic wallpaper.
 The publication also noted the older waiting staff.

 Country Bill's was known for its low staff turnover and dedicated patrons.
 According to Craig Thomas, the family's formula for success included a hard work ethic, loyal staff and a "common-sense approach" to business.
 The cook worked for the restaurant for 43 years, starting at age 16.
 Longtime customers and employees reportedly felt its closing was "almost like losing a family member".
 The Oregonian wrote about Country Bill's last days in articles about local restaurant and economic news, noting the business's longevity.